zoq/gym_tcp_api/README.md

 This project provides a distributed infrastructure (TCP API) to the OpenAI Gym toolkit, allowing development in languages other than python.

 The server is written in elixir, enabling a distributed infrastructure.
-Where each node makes use of a limitted set of processes that can be to perform time consuming tasks (8 python instances per default).
+Where each node makes use of a limitted set of processes that can be used to perform time consuming tasks (8 python instances per default).

 ## Dependencies